cs161-staff/textbook/principles/principles.md

 nav_order: 1
 ---

-# Principles for Building Secure Systems
+# 1. Security Principles

-## Know your threat model
+## 1.1.
+Know your threat model

 A threat model is a model of who your attacker is and what resources they have.
 Attackers target systems for various reasons, be it money, politics, fun, etc.